Volkswagen ID.4 GTX new car review

 It's nearly fifty years since Volkswagen started its near iconic GTI sub-brand with the Golf GTI in 1976.
 Along the way, there have been some offshoots from this winning hot hatch formula - like the diesel Golf GTD line that started in 1982; and more recently, the Plug-in Hybrid Golf GTE line that began in 2014.
 What we have here though, is by far the most significant of these; the birth of 'GTX', Volkswagen's all-electric performance brand.

 Here, we have that badge attached to the first model introduced in that line, the ID.4 GTX, launched in 2021, then improved in late 2023 to create the car we look at here.
 You can have all the same battery mechanicals matched with slightly swoopier looks (and an even higher price tag) with the ID.5 GTX if you want.
 Either way, we're told that this is 'performance electric mobility combining sustainability and sportiness'.
 Doesn't sound as exciting as we'd hoped.
-We can't help thinking that a dinkier, lighter ID.3 GTX would be a better platform for this approach (as the CUPRA Born has proved), but Volkswagen has yet to productionise a really fast ID.3, so let's look at what we have here: Golf GTI-like acceleration; the kerb weight of a Land Rover Defender; a £50,000 price tag; and a futuristic mindset.
+We can't help thinking that the dinkier, lighter ID.3 GTX is a better platform for this approach, but let's look at what we have here: Golf GTI-like acceleration; the kerb weight of a Land Rover Defender; a £50,000 price tag; and a futuristic mindset.
 Tempted?
 If you are, you'll need this review.

 + More